<b>RON LEGRAND</b> review

 David from Baton Rouge, LA I have attended a few of Ron LeGrand's seminars and bootcamps.
 To date, I have only bought and sold one house, but my net was a little over 20K.
 I have also done 2 "paper deals" that has netted almost 10K.
 That has more than paid for the products that I bought from Ron.
 Now that I'm out of the red, I still have the knowledge that I received at the bootcamps.
 Many reviews here talk about the other teachers at the bootcamps selling their own products.
 Yes that does happen but outside of that, you are taught alot of information.
 And these other teachers all have something of value.
 One program that I bought at one of Ron's bootcamps was a course based in Austin Texas.
 The course talked about how to buy and sell paper assets and make money.
 The course was almost $4K but I bought it anyway.
 I went to the course and later used the information that I got at the course to close 2 paper deals and as I said earlier, I netted almost 10K.
 The best part of the paper deals is that I didn't have ANY of my own money in it and I still own a 2nd mortgage from one of the deals that is giving me cashflow each month.
 Remember, I didn't use any of MY money, so in my opinion, Ron Legrand is the REAL DEAL.
 Did I mention that I'm in college and I'm 24 years old.
 My parents are supportive of me and I'm going to pay for them to go to Ron's Bootcamps as well.
 The bootcamps have paid for themselves and I am behind Ron LeGrand 100%

 All brand or product names mentioned in this Web site are trademarks or registered trademarks of their respective owners.
-This website is not associated in any way with John Beck, Russ Dalbey, Carleton Sheets, Russ Whitney, John Alexander, Donald Trump, Robert Allen, Wade Cook, Lou Vukas, Ron Legrand, Robert Kyosaki or Dave Lindahl, or any company or business associated with them.
-Site presented by IntelliBiz.
+IntelliBiz, publisher of this site is not affiliated with Armando Montelongo, Carleton Sheets, Ron Legrand, Russ Whitney, John Beck, John Alexander, Than Merrill, Larry Goins, Robert Allen, Robert Kiyosaki, Peter Conti, Dave Lindahl Robert Shemin Site presented by IntelliBiz.